jonyp123/szkola/README.md

 # `Running our react App`

+# `Add your firebase database`

-	Firstly you need to install node in project using
+	Secondly you need to install node in project using

 ### `npm install`